 Wilson : Curious.

 Leigh’s polar opposite comes in the form of the irrational, self-centred Julie (Nancy Kyes).
 Her immediate solution is to sacrifice the semi-catatonic Lawson (Martin West), whose vengeful act against the brutal murder of his picture perfect daughter led the gang to their precinct in the first place.
 Julie is quickly killed by a stray bullet for her show of cowardice, while Leigh gets busy with a firearm of her own, braving the legions of killers piling through the back door to free the temporarily incarcerated prisoners and barely flinching as she takes a bullet in the shoulder.
-Leigh does for women what Bishop does for the black community.
+Leigh does for women what Bishop does for African-Americans.
 They transcend society’s pigeonholing to become heroes against the odds.
 They call on a heroic spirit typically reserved for privileged white males as the violent retribution comes thick and fast.

 Lt.
 Ethan Bishop : [shoves cop violently to one side] Get away from him!

 Lt.
 Ethan Bishop : It would be a privilege if you’d walk outside with me.

 Napoleon Wilson : [deadpan] I know it would.